Ahlam Tamimi: Lack of remorse

 In subsequent interviews, Tamimi commented that she was not sorry for what she had done, and does not recognize Israel's existence.
 "Despite the fact that I'm sentenced to 16 life sentences, I know that we will become free from Israeli occupation and then I will also be free from the prison," she said.
 Reportedly, when she first learned from a journalist who was interviewing her in prison that she had murdered eight children, not just three as she had initially believed, she just smiled broadly and continued with the interview.

 Following her release from prison (see below), Tamimi gave an interview with the Jordanian Ammon News website, which was later posted on YouTube (as translated by MEMRI):

 I do not regret what happened.
 Absolutely not.
 This is the path.
 I dedicated myself to Jihad for the sake of Allah, and Allah granted me success.
 You know how many casualties there were [in the 2001 attack on the Sbarro pizzeria].
 This was made possible by Allah.
 Do you want me to denounce what I did?
 That's out of the question.
 I would do it again today, and in the same manner.

 She has also expressed satisfaction at the sizable death count, including those of the children, and her earlier disappointment when initial reports stated lower counts.

 Life sentences and release

 She was imprisoned for her role in the events, but was released in an October 2011 prisoner swap for captive Israeli soldier Gilad Shalit.
-At a military tribunal sitting at the Ofer military camp, Tamimi had received 16 consecutive life sentences and an additional 15 years in prison.
+At a military tribunal at the Ofer Prison, Tamimi received 16 consecutive life sentences and an additional 15 years in prison.